Skip to main content

 Guaranteed a First Job

 The Seafarers Harry Lundeberg School of Seamanship, part of the Paul Hall Center for Maritime Training and Education, is a vocational school dedicated to preparing students for successful careers as U.S. Merchant Mariners.
-The school’s apprentice program is registered with U.S. Department of Labor.
-There is no cost for tuition or room and board, though there are other costs associated with the program.
+The program is registered with the U.S. Department of Labor and offered tuition free, with room and board included.
+While there are no direct charges for the program, there are other costs associated with attending.
+Those costs include uniforms, licensing fees, travel, physicals and drug testing to be paid by program participants.

 All applicants will have to successfully pass an SIU Physical and Drug test through an Hiring Hall.
 You will need a valid U.S. Passport.
 For more information, visit http://travel.state.gov.